 • policy and technical updates

 Remember to take advantage of these benefits - they are designed to help make you a well-rounded finance professional.
 When you have successfully completed the MCT Advanced Diploma, you will be eligible to become a Fellow and use the designatory letters FCT.
 These are the internationally recognised letters that go after your name that recruiters and employers look out for, as they show you are a very credible candidate.
 You can find out more about ACT membership here.

 Bookings for the next intake of the MCT Advanced Diploma are not open yet.
-More information on the MCT course will be published in early 2018 but if you would like to register your interest, please fill out the interest form below so we can contact you with further details in due course.
+More information on the MCT course will be published in 2018, but if you would like to register your interest, please fill out the 'register your interest' form so that we can contact you with further details in due course.